gsoft-inc/wl-web-configs/docs/swc/configure-jest.md

 ## 2. Configure SWC

 !!!info
-To use [TypeScript](https://www.typescriptlang.org/) files, make sure that you configure properly [ts-jest](https://kulshekhar.github.io/ts-jest/) in your solution.
+To use a [TypeScript](https://www.typescriptlang.org/) configuration file, make sure that your Jest configuration is also in TypeScript.
 !!!

 First, create a configuration file named `swc.jest.ts` at the root of the project: